Melbourne Theatre Company: Artistic directors

+Associate directors

+Petra Kalive was appointed associate director in 2020.
+In November 2024, she left to take up the appointment of artistic director of the State Theatre Company South Australia.

 Awards and nominations

 Helpmann Awards

 The Helpmann Awards is an awards show, celebrating live entertainment and performing arts in Australia, presented by industry group Live Performance Australia since 2001.
 Note: 2020 and 2021 were cancelled due to the COVID-19 pandemic.